-Income distribution in Malaysia is one of the worst in ASEAN
+According to its GINI coefficient, income distribution in Philippines is one of the worst in ASEAN

 GINI Coefficient

 - The Gini coefficient is a measure of inequality of a distribution of income - It is defined as a ratio with values between 0 and 1 - Here, 0 corresponds to perfect income equality (i.e. everyone has the same income) - 1 corresponds to perfect income inequality (i.e. one person has all the income, while everyone else has zero income) - Therefore, the lower the ratio the better the income distribution.